Skip to content

 Manually troubleshoot your EC2 instance

-To troubleshoot issues when you connect to your EC2 instance, confirm the following configurations:
+To manually find your issues when you try to connect to your EC2 instance, confirm the following configurations:

-Browser-based SSH connections require that your instance's security group inbound rules allow EC2 Instance Connect access to SSH on TCP port 22.
+Browser based SSH connections require that your instance's security group inbound rules give EC2 Instance Connect access to SSH on TCP port 22.

 EC2 Instance Connect uses specific IP address ranges for browser-based SSH connections to your instance.
 The AWS IP address ranges differ between AWS Regions.
-To find the IP address range for EC2 Instance Connect in a specific Region, run the following commands.
+To find the IP address range for EC2 Instance Connect in a specific Region, run the command for your OS.

 Note: In the following commands, replace us-east-1 with the Region that your instance is in.
-Be sure your instance is in a Region that EC2 Instance Connect supports.
+Make sure your instance is in a Region that EC2 Instance Connect supports.

 Windows